 ➜ Instructions with Photos

-Preparing this salad is nothing complicated.
-Simply add more sugar, vinegar, or salt to achieve the dressing's final satisfying taste.
+There is nothing complicated about making this salad.
+Just add more sugar, vinegar, or salt to achieve the final satisfying taste of the dressing.

-STEP 1: Peel outer skins of the cucumber and cut off its ends.
+STEP 1: Remove the cucumber's outer peels and cut off the ends.

-STEP 2: Shred it roughly.
-I used my hand grate box with large holes.
-The other, less common option for this kind of salad is to grate thin cucumber slices.
+STEP 2: Roughly shred the cucumber.
+I used my large-hole hand grater.
+Another less common option for this salad is to grate thin slices of cucumber.

-STEP 3: Make watery salad dressing: Place water, sugar, vinegar, salt, and ground pepper in a mixing bowl.
-Stir well to combine.
-Adjust the taste of the dressing to your liking.
+STEP 3: Make the watery salad dressing: Combine water, sugar, vinegar, salt, and ground pepper in a mixing bowl.
+Whisk well to combine.
+Adjust the flavor of the dressing to taste.

-MY TIP: If you like, add a tablespoon of sunflower or olive oil to the salad dressing.
+MY TIP: If desired, add a half teaspoon of sunflower or olive oil to the salad dressing.

-STEP 4: Place grated cucumber into a bowl and pour the dressing mixture over it.
+STEP 4: Place grated cucumber in a bowl.
+Pour dressing mixture over cucumber.

 ➜ Serving

-Czech cucumber salad is a perfect and quick summer side dish.
-Serve it cold in a small to medium bowl and put a small spoon to it.
+Czech cucumber salad is a perfect, quick and refreshing side dish for hot summer days.
+Serve it cold in a small to medium-sized bowl.
+Add a small spoonful.

-It’s an ideal accompaniment to the main course dishes like řízek (Schnitzel), fried cheese, or sekana meatloaf.
+It is an ideal accompaniment to main dishes such as chicken schnitzel, fried cheese or sekana meatloaf.

-If you have leftover cucumber salad, transfer it to an airtight container and store it in the fridge, where it will be kept for 3-4 days.
+If you have leftover cucumber salad, place it in an airtight container and store in the refrigerator for 3-4 days.

 MY TIP: This salad is perfect for garden parties, summer get-togethers, or family gatherings!

-The best cucumbers for this salad are English cucumbers with dark green and firm skins and no soft spots.
-In Czech, we call that kind "hadovka," you could freely translate it to something like "a snake cucumber" because of its long thin shape.
+The best cucumbers for this salad are English cucumbers, dark green, with firm skins and no soft spots.
+In Czech we call this type "hadovka", which could be freely translated as "snake cucumber" because of its long, thin shape.

-This is a piece of advice my mom gave me: If you buy cucumbers in a store, prefer longer and thinner pieces over the shorter and plumper ones.
-Press the ends of cucumbers; they should be firm enough, not soft.
+This is advice my mom gave me: When you buy cucumbers in the store, choose the longer, thinner pieces over the shorter, chubbier ones.
+Press the ends of the cucumbers; they should be firm enough, not soft.

-- Fresh cucumbers picked from the garden can be grated with the skin on, without peeling them in advance.
+- Fresh cucumbers picked from the garden can be grated with the skin on without peeling first.

-- The final flavor of the salad dressing is wholly personal.
-Some people prefer a sharper taste, while others like a milder one.
-Play around with gradually adding vinegar, sugar, and possibly salt to make the salad taste how you want it to!
+- The final taste of the dressing is very personal.
+Some people like it tangy, others milder.
+Play around with gradually adding vinegar, sugar, and possibly salt to make the salad taste the way you want it!

-- A grated cucumber lets out a lot of water.
-It doesn't matter for this kind of watery dressing, so the cucumber does not have to be sweated out to get rid of excess liquid.
+- A grated cucumber releases a lot of water.
+For this type of watery dressing, it doesn't matter, so you don't have to sweat the cucumber to get rid of the excess liquid.

 More Czech salads: